JuliaManifolds/Manifolds.jl/docs/src/manifolds/power.md

 In the case where $m=1$ we can represent a manifold-valued vector of data of length $n_1$, for example a time series.
 The case where $m=2$ is useful for representing manifold-valued matrices of data of size $n_1 \times n_2$, for example certain types of images.

+There are three available representations for points and vectors on a power manifold:

+* [`ArrayPowerRepresentation`](@ref) (the default one), very efficient but only applicable when points on the underlying manifold are represented using plain `AbstractArray`s.
+* [`NestedPowerRepresentation`](@ref), applicable to any manifold.
+It assumes that points on the underlying manifold are represented using mutable data types.
+* [`NestedReplacingPowerRepresentation`](@ref), applicable to any manifold.
+It does not mutate points on the underlying manifold, replacing them instead when appropriate.

+Below are some examples of usage of these representations.

 ## Example

 There are two ways to store the data: in a multidimensional array or in a nested array.

 Let's look at an example for both.
 Let $\mathcal M$ be `Sphere(2)` the 2-sphere and we want to look at vectors of length 4.

+### `ArrayPowerRepresentation`

 For the default, the [`ArrayPowerRepresentation`](@ref), we store the data in a multidimensional array,